Camera Work: 1907–1909

-Throughout its publication, it is impossible to view Camera Work separately from the rest of Stieglitz's life.
-He lived to promote photography as an art form and to challenge the norms of how art may be defined.
-As his own successes increased, either from recognition of his own photos or through his efforts to organize international exhibitions of photography, the content of Camera Work reflected these changes.
-Articles began to appear with such titles as "Symbolism and Allegory" (Charles Caffin, No 18 1907) and "The Critic as Artist" (Oscar Wilde, No 27 1909), and the focus of Camera Work turned from primarily American content to a more international scope.
+Throughout its publication, Camera Work became intertwined with all aspects of Stieglitz's life.
+He lived to promote photography as an art form and to challenge the norms of how art is defined.
+As his own successes increased, from recognition of his own photos and through his efforts to organize international exhibitions of photography, the content of Camera Work reflected these changes.
+Articles began to appear with such titles as "Symbolism and Allegory" (Charles Caffin, No. 18 1907) and "The Critic as Artist" (Oscar Wilde, No. 27 1909), and the focus of Camera Work turned from primarily American content to a more international scope.

 Stieglitz also continued to intertwine the walls of his galleries with the pages of his magazine.
 Stieglitz's closest friends (Steichen, Demachy, White, Käsebier and Keiley) were represented in both, while many others were granted one but not the other.
 Increasingly, a single photographer was given the preponderance of coverage in an issue, and in doing so Stieglitz relied more and more on his small circle of old supporters.
 This led to increased tensions among Stieglitz and some of his original colleagues, and when Stieglitz began to introduce paintings, drawings and other art forms in his gallery, many photographers saw it as the breaking point in their relationship with Stieglitz.

 In 1909, Stieglitz was notified about yet another sign of the increasingly difficult times.
-London's Linked Ring, which for more than a decade Stieglitz had looked to as model for the Photo-Secession, finally dissolved in antipathy.
+London's Linked Ring, which for more than a decade Stieglitz had looked to as model for the Photo-Secession, finally dissolved.
 Stieglitz knew this signaled the end of an era, but rather than be set back by these changes, he began making plans to integrate Camera Work even further into the realm of modern art.